ewowi/ESP32-LedsDriver/README.md

     * LedsDriverESP32D0
         * PhysicalDriverESP32D0
             * setPins() 60%
-            * i2sInit() 80% //todo LedDriverinterruptHandler implementation
+            * i2sInit() 80% //to do LedDriverinterruptHandler implementation
             * initDMABuffers() 100%
             * allocateDMABuffer() 80% // not for FULL_DMA_BUFFER
             * putdefaultones() 100%